FlipperPA/ansible-ubuntu-python3-django/README.md

     ansible-playbook playbooks/web-py.yml

-NOTE: if you're using Vagrant, you may get an error about the config file being world-writable due to Vagrant's shared folders.
-You can issue commands with an environment variable as a work-around:

-    ANSIBLE_CONFIG=./ansible.cfg ansible-playbook playbooks/web-py.yml

 Show some servers:

-    ansible ubuntu_20 --list-hosts
+    ansible ubuntu --list-hosts
     ansible web_py --list-hosts

 Run some commands; `shell` is required for arguments and shell functions (`command` runs without the target user's shell):

-    ansible all -m command -a uptime -i inventory ansible all -m shell -oa 'ps -eaf' ansible ubuntu_18 -m copy -a 'content="Welcome to your server, Ansiblized.\n" dest=/etc/motd' -u apache --become --become-user root
+    ansible all -m command -a uptime -i inventory ansible all -m shell -oa 'ps -eaf' ansible ubuntu -m copy -a 'content="Welcome to your server, Ansiblized.\n" dest=/etc/motd' -u apache --become --become-user root

 Documentation: list help section, show documentation for specific command (with examples!):

     ansible-doc -l
     ansible-doc yum

+## Notes for Apache

+Most folks these days run gunicorn with nginx, but these examples are for Apache.
+We've had to do a few extra things for Apache to run as a Reverse Proxy with gunicorn for Django:

+* Ensure that you've set `USE_X_FORWARDED_HOST = True` and `SECURE_PROXY_SSL_HEADER = ('HTTP_X_FORWARDED_PROTO', 'https')` in your project's Django settings, or it will return `http://127.0.0.1/` when URLs are built by `request.build_absolute_uri` instead of your domain.
+* We've set `RequestHeader set X_FORWARDED_PROTO 'https' env=HTTPS` and `RequestHeader set X-Forwarded-Ssl on` in Apache's configuration to properly pass through actual FQDN through the reverse proxy.
+* To run as a service user, we've installed and activated the `apache2-mpm-itk` module which allows use to set the `AssignUserId` directive in the Apache `VirtualHost` configuration.